How to Fix Squeaky Floors

 - Construction adhesive

-How to stop wood floors from squeaking: First, find the source of the squeak
+How to fix squeaky floors: First, find the source of the squeak

 To locate the source of the squeak, have a helper spring up and down on the squeaky area while you listen and watch for subfloor movement from below.
 Also, look for loose nails or subfloor seams rubbing against each other.
 It doesn’t take much movement to cause a squeak, especially since your floor amplifies the sound like a giant soundboard.